mnaberez/vwradio/README.md

 Here are some of the more interesting discoveries I made about the radios:

 - All of the radios studied support a common set of KWP1281 diagnostics functions on the normal radio address of 0x56.
 Some radios (not all) also have protected KWP1281 commands on this same address.
-The protected commands available vary by model but may include the ability to read the microcontroller's RAM or RAM, and to read/write serial EEPROM(s).
+The protected commands available vary by model but may include the ability to read the microcontroller's ROM or RAM, and to read/write serial EEPROM(s).
 Accessing the protected commands requires sending a login block based on the SAFE code and also performing a group reading of a hidden group.

 - VW Premium 4 (Clarion) has an unprotected KWP1281 command 0xF0 that returns the SAFE code.
 It also contains a hidden mode where the SAFE code can be changed via the faceplate.
 Entering this mode requires pressing keys that do not exist on the faceplate.
 I assume there was a special manufacturing faceplate used by the factory.